 General Policy Statement:

-[[CUname]]'s (Credit Union) records retention policy covers retention and disposition of the Credit Union paper and electronic records.
+[[CUname]]'s (Credit Union) records retention policy covers retention and disposition of the Credit Union's records.
 Failure to properly maintain records may expose the Credit Union and its employees to regulatory and legal risks.

-RECORDS RETENTION.
-The retention period for records is determined and authorized by the board of directors in compliance with the requirements of the statute of limitations established by the state of [[10100-1]] and all other laws, regulations and rules applicable to any records of the Credit Union.
-See Tables 1 through 12.
+RECORDS RETENTION FOR VITAL RECORDS.
+The retention period for records is determined and authorized by the Board of Directors in compliance with the requirements of the statute of limitations established by the state of [[10100-1]] and all other laws, regulations, and rules applicable to any records of the Credit Union.
 The Credit Union shall:

 Designate Staff.
 Designate staff responsible for handling the management, retention, and destruction of records (i.e., HR for employment records, IT for electronic records, etc.).